Giving Forms a Circle

 “For there is one God and one Mediator between God and men, the Man Christ Jesus, who ________ ____________ a ransom for all” (1 Timothy 2:5-6).

 What does the gift of Jesus Christ indicate God is also willing to give us?
-Romans 8:32 _________________.
+Romans 8:32

-God’s giving initiates change in the way we do life.
-Jesus “gave Himself for us, that He might redeem us from every lawless deed and purify for Himself His own special people, zealous for good works” (Titus 2:14).
-Since God’s law is love (Romans 13:10), to be redeemed from “every lawless deed” means that we are delivered from of all actions that are contrary to love.
+Paul says Jesus “gave Himself for us, that He might redeem us from every lawless deed and purify for Himself His own special people, zealous for good works” (Titus 2:14).
+Since God’s law is love (Romans 13:10), to be redeemed from “every lawless deed” means that we are delivered from every loveless deed.
 In other words, the plan of salvation transforms us from takers into givers.
-Notice what God’s giving of Christ delivers us from:
+With slightly different language Paul said the same thing to the Galatians.

 “Grace to you and peace from God the Father and our Lord Jesus Christ, who _______ ____________ for our sins, that He might _____________ us from this present ________ ______, according to the will of our God and Father, to whom be glory forever and ever.
 Amen” (Galatians 1:3-5).